Ryan-s02/Ryan-s02/README.md

 - Express.js
 - MongoDB

-☎️ Please reach out if you believe i would be a great fit for your company
+☎️ Please reach out if you believe I would be a great fit for your company.

   📬 ryansmedley2@gmail.com